DIDSR/VICTRE_DM_ROIs/README.md

 ![](https://user-images.githubusercontent.com/5750606/41682198-0b250648-74a5-11e8-9578-f93602efa5ab.png)\
 ***Virtual Imaging Clinical Trial for Regulatory Evaluation***

 Clinical trials are expensive and delay the regulatory evaluation and early patient access to novel devices.
 In order to demonstrate an alternative approach, a recent effort at the Division of Imaging, Diagnostics, and Software Reliability at the U.S. Food and Drug Administration (known as the VICTRE project) demonstrated the replication of one such clinical trial using completely in-silico tools and compared results in terms of imaging modality performance between the human trial and the computational trial.
-The VICTRE trial consisted in imaging around 3000 digital breast models in digital mammography and digital breast tomosynthesis system models.
+The VICTRE trial involved imaging approximately 3000 digital breast models in digital mammography and digital breast tomosynthesis system models.
 VICTRE pipeline tools and details are available at https://github.com/DIDSR/VICTRE/.

 The last component of the VICTRE pipeline is Regions of Interest (ROIs) extraction. **On this page we make available the VICTRE dataset' ROI patches for digital mammography.** The ROI patches for digital breast tomosynthesis are available at https://github.com/DIDSR/VICTRE_DBT_ROIs.